mozilla-services/heka/docs/source/configuration.rst

 Parameters:

+- seekjournal (string):
+  Full filesystem path to a journal file that will be used to keep track of the last read position.
+This enables Heka to continue reading from the last known position between process restarts.

+  By default, the write path will be:

+  /var/run/hekad/seekjournals/<logfileinput_name>.log

 - logfiles (list of strings):
     A list of logfiles that should be read, must be absolute paths.
 - hostname (string):